Feedback: Everyone was helpful and a pleasure to deal with. I am delighted with the building

 During the winter the garden shed or summerhouse can look a little forlorn sitting out in the cold and windswept back garden.
 With the summer gone the shed is not visited very often so always try to prepare it for the long cold winter before it arrives.
 Ensure the roofing felt is secured down and not torn, mend any broken windows and ensure the door is kept closed so the wind can’t make it swing about in the wind.

-At this time of the year it's too late to re-treat your garden shed as the wood will be damp and the treatment won't soak in as well as it should.
+At this time of the year it’s too late to re-treat your garden shed, to keep it at its best, as the wood will be damp and the treatment won’t soak in as well as it should.
 However, if we have a spell of dry weather then it may be possible but do ensure the wood is as dry as possible.
-Don't waste money on water based preservative - always try to put on a spirit or oil based treatment as this will soak in far better.
+Don’t waste money on water based preservative – always try to put on a spirit or oil based treatment as this will soak in far better.